What makes a paediatric endocrinologist?

 Training in this sub-specialty

-Paediatricians in the UK start their training in general paediatrics, and at the final level of training (level 3), some choose to train in a paediatric sub-specialty, such as paediatric diabetes and endocrinology.
+Paediatricians start in core training, and then move on to specialty training - when some choose to apply to train in a paediatric sub-specialty, such as diabetes and endocrinology .